carlsednaoui/add-to-calendar-buttons/README.md

 A simple JS script that enables you to add an "add to calendar" button to your events.

-Call 'createAddToCalendarLinks' with your event info, pass in any optional parameters such as a class and/ or id and boom!
+Call 'createCalendar' with your event info, pass in any optional parameters such as a class and/ or id and boom!
 Insert your add-to-calendar div wherever you'd like.

 The only fields that are mandatory are: